DigitalFuturesOCADU/experimentalux/Readme.md

 Works With: Laptop MacOS | Laptop Windows

-This sketch demonstrates how to interact with window-related variables and display them on the canvas.
-It updates in real-time when the window is resized and allows toggling the data display with the spacebar.
+This sketch combines monitoring of both window size and position, displaying real-time data about how the window changes and moves on screen.
+It tracks window size changes, monitors window position, shows position relative to screen quadrants, and updates in real-time for both movement and resizing.
+The data display can be toggled with the spacebar.

 [Editor Link](https://editor.p5js.org/npuckett/sketches/jJ3wX1yef)

 [Fullscreen Link](https://editor.p5js.org/npuckett/full/jJ3wX1yef)

 **Variables:**
+Size tracking:
 - lastWidth: Number - Stores the previous window width
 - lastHeight: Number - Stores the previous window height
-- lastChangeTime: Number - Timestamp of the last window resize
+- lastSizeChangeTime: Number - Timestamp of the last window resize
 - changeX: Number - Change in window width since last resize
 - changeY: Number - Change in window height since last resize
-- timeSinceChange: Number - Time elapsed since the last window resize in seconds
+- timeSinceSizeChange: Number - Time elapsed since the last window resize in seconds
 - biggerOrSmaller: String - Indicates if the window got bigger or smaller

+Position tracking:
+- lastX: Number - Stores the previous window X position
+- lastY: Number - Stores the previous window Y position
+- lastMoveTime: Number - Timestamp of the last window movement
+- moveX: Number - Change in X position since last movement
+- moveY: Number - Change in Y position since last movement
+- timeSinceMove: Number - Time elapsed since the last movement in seconds
+- moveDirection: String - Indicates the direction of window movement
+- totalDistanceMoved: Number - Total distance the window has moved in pixels

+Screen position:
+- leftSide: Boolean - Indicates if window is on the left side of screen
+- rightSide: Boolean - Indicates if window is on the right side of screen
+- topHalf: Boolean - Indicates if window is in the top half of screen
+- bottomHalf: Boolean - Indicates if window is in the bottom half of screen

+Display:
 - showData: Boolean - Controls the visibility of the data display